Emergency-Response-Demo/erdemo.io/install.md

       ![](images/ocp_add_yaml.png)

-   3. Populate the contents of the new yaml file with the following and then:
+   3. Populate the contents of the new yaml file with the following:
       `````
       apiVersion: operators.coreos.com/v1alpha1
       kind: CatalogSource